 He suggested that if we really wanted to up our chances of see dolphins, we should sail, but none of knew how to sail and we didn’t want to charter a boat when we really wouldn’t have time to enjoy it.
 On our walk back to head back to the “mainland,” we actually saw a couple of seals!
 Orkney is a great place to see some historical monuments and to catch glimpses of wildlife, especially if you’re patient.

 When it comes to choosing the best places to visit in Scotland, you don’t want to restrict yourself just to the Scottish Highlands trails, lowlands, or cities.
 Some of the best things to see are far outside of the cities and you have to trek a ways in order to see them.
 They are, however worth it.
-Just like in the big cities, however, most things are best seen by foot.
+Just like in the big cities, however, most things are best seen on foot.
 There’s a reason that so many of the most famous writers in the world came from Scotland and that they spent so much of their time just walking around their country.
 It’s very walkable, and you only really get the full impact of its beauty when you are on foot.

 One of the biggest benefits of Scotland is the flexibility to wing your visit if you don’t want to plan the entire thing.
 Despite the trek, most things are close enough that if you want to go see them, it takes less than a day to get there, enjoy yourself, and then get back.

 © 2015 Sam Shepards